Directional Tutorial¶

 - The projection to the supporting plane of the face and encoding in local coordinates.

-wraps around a an orientable input triangle mesh in a single connected-component.
-There are no general limitations on the genus or the boundaries.
+Some of the choices above can be varied to different flavors of face-based fields (for instance, the metric culminating in the mass weights).
+PCFaceTangentBundle wraps around a an orientable input triangle mesh in a single connected-component.
+There are no other limitations on its genus or boundaries.
 If your input comprises several connected components altogether, you should use several tangent bundles.

 Representation¶

 The representation of a directional field is its encoding in each discrete tangent plane.
-The most important element is the number of vectors in each tangent plane, which we denote as the degree of the field N. Currently, Directional supports fields that are represented by explicit (intrinsic) coordinates, which we call a cartesian field, and is represented by the class CartesianField
+The most important element is the number of vectors in each tangent plane, which we denote as the degree of the field N. Currently, Directional supports fields that are represented by explicit (intrinsic) coordinates, which we call a cartesian field, and are represented by the class CartesianField.
+Directional currently supports the following variants of Cartesian fields [Vaxman et al. 2016].

-- Raw - a vector of d\times N entries represents an intrinsic 1^N-vector (a directional with N independent vectors in each tangent plane) a dimension-dominant ordering: (X_{1,1},\ldots, X_{1,d}),(X_{1,2},\ldots,X_{2,d}),\ldots (X_{N,1},\ldots, X_{N,d}) per face.
+- Raw - a vector of d\times N entries represents an intrinsic 1^N-vector (a directional with N independent vectors in each tangent space) in dimension-dominant ordering: (X_{1,1},\ldots, X_{1,d}),(X_{1,2},\ldots,X_{2,d}),\ldots (X_{N,1},\ldots, X_{N,d}) per space (for instance, for d=3 and N=4 it would be xyzxyzxyzxyz ordering with 12 components per tangent space).
 Vectors are assumed to be ordered in counterclockwise order in most Directional functions that process raw fields. the memory complexity is then dN|V_{TB}| for the entire directional field.
-A Cartesian Field indicates being a raw-field by setting
+A Cartesian Field indicates being a raw field by setting

-. - Power Field - This is a unique type to d=2.
+CartesianField::fieldTypetodirectional::RAW_FIELD. - Power Field - This is a unique type to d=2.
 It encodes an N-rotational-symmetric (N-RoSy) object as a single complex number y=u^N relative to the local basis in the tangent space, where the N-RoSy is the set of roots u \cdot e^{\frac{2\pi i k}{N}}, k \in [0,N-1].
 The magnitude is also encoded this way, though it may be neglected in some applications.
 The memory complexity is then 2|V_{TB}|.

 - PolyVector - Also unique to d=2, this is a generalization of power fields that represents an N-directional object in a tangent space as the coefficients a of a monic complex polynomial f(z)=z^N+\sum_{i=0}^{N-1}{a_iz^i}, which roots u are the encoded 1^N-vector field.
-In case where the field is an N-RoSy, all coefficients but a_0 are zero.
-Note: A PolyVector that represents a perfect N-RoSy would have all a_i=0,\ \forall i>0, but a_0 would have opposite sign from the power-field representation of the same N-RoSy.
-This is since the power field represents u^N directly, whereas a PolyVector represents the coefficients of z^N-U^N in this case.
+In the case where the field is an N-RoSy, all coefficients but a_0 are zero.
+Note: A PolyVector that represents a perfect N-RoSy would have all a_i=0,\ \forall i>0, but a_0 would have the opposite sign from the power-field representation of the same N-RoSy.
+This is since the power field represents u^N directly, whereas a PolyVector represents the coefficients of z^N-u^N in this case.
 The memory complexity is 2N|V_{TB}|.

-.
+Directional provides a number of conversion functions to switch between different representations.
+Each of the functions is of the form rep1_to_rep2, where rep1 and rep2 are the representation names in the above list. e.g., polyvector_to_raw().
 Some possible combinations are given by composing two functions in sequence.
 However, note that not every conversion is possible; for instance, it is not possible to convert from PolyVectors to power fields, as they do not possess the same power of expression.
-Converting into the more explicit raw representation is often needed for I/O and visualization.
+Converting into the more explicit raw representation is often needed for I/O and visualization, but not only.

 Chapter 1: I/O and Visualization¶